chrisarg/Bit-Set/README.md

 # DESCRIPTION

 This module provides a procedural Perl interface to the C library [Bit](https://github.com/chrisarg/Bit), for creating and manipulating bitsets.
-It uses `FFI::Platypus` to wrap the C functions and `Alien::Bit` to locate and link to the C library.
+It uses `Alien::Bit` to locate and link to the C library and up to version 0.10 of the package it relied on  `FFI::Platypus` to bind to the C functions. **As of version 0.11 the procedural interface is implemented using XS**, and does not invoke the library via FFI.

 The API is a direct mapping of the C functions.
 For detailed semantics of each function, please refer to [Bit](https://github.com/chrisarg/Bit).